-23.7.
+- 22.12.
 The deductions are to be made in two stages.
-First, PSD of NHS National Services Scotland must, as part of the calculation of the net amount of a contractor's monthly payments under this SFE, deduct an amount that represents a reasonable approximation of a monthly proportion of-

-- a) the contractor's liability for the financial year in respect of the employer's pension costs under the applicable pension section or scheme regulations relating to any of the contractor's Pension Scheme Contributors (i.e. a reasonable approximation in respect of their total NHS Pension Scheme NHS pensionable profits which are not pensioned elsewhere) who are members of the NHS Pension Scheme (Scotland); - b) those Pension Scheme Contributors' related employee's pension contributions (including added years contributions); and - c) any payable Money Purchase Additional Voluntary Contributions in respect of those Pension Scheme Contributors.

-Before determining the monthly amount to be deducted, PSD of NHS National Services Scotland must take reasonable steps to agree with the contractor what that amount should be, and it must duly justify to the contractor the amount that it does determine as the monthly deduction.
+First, PSD of NHS National Services Scotland must, as part of the calculation of the net amount of a contractor's monthly payments under this SFE, deduct an amount that represents a reasonable approximation of a monthly proportion of - a) the contractor's liability for the financial year in respect of the employer's pension costs under the applicable Pension Scheme Regulations relating to any of the contractor's Pension Scheme Contributors (i.e. a reasonable approximation in respect of their total NHS pensionable profits which are not pensioned elsewhere) who are members of the NHS Pension Scheme (Scotland); - b) those Pension Scheme Contributors' related employee's pension contributions (including added years contributions); and - any payable Money Purchase Additional Voluntary Contributions in respect of those Pension Scheme Contributors. - 22.13.
+Before determining the monthly amount to be deducted in accordance with paragraph 22.12 above, PSD of NHS National Services Scotland must take reasonable steps to agree with the contractor what that amount should be.
+PSD of NHS National Services Scotland must duly justify to the contractor the amount that it does determine as the monthly deduction. - 22.14.

-- 23.8.
 Pension contributions in respect of payments for specific purposes which are paid after the start of the financial year will, for practical reasons, need to be handled slightly differently.
-The relevant NHS Board and the contractor may agree that the payment is to be made net of any pension contributions that the Health Board is responsible for collecting on behalf of the SPPA or an Additional Voluntary Contributions Provider.
-In the absence of such an agreement, the default position is that the contribution will be calculated as part of the finalisation of the pension contributions for the financial year and the contributions will actually be deducted from payments made to the practice in the following financial year. - 23.9.
-An amount equal to the monthly amount that PSD of NHS National Services Scotland (or the NHS Board where pensioned separately) deducts must be remitted to the SPPA and any relevant Money Purchase Additional Voluntary Contributions Providers no later than - - a) the 19th day of the month after the month in respect of which the amount was deducted; or - b) in the case of Money Purchase Additional Voluntary Contributions, 7 days after an amount in respect of them is deducted pursuant to paragraph 23.7(c).
+The relevant NHS Board and the contractor may agree that the payment is to be made net of any pension contributions that the Health Board is responsible for collecting on behalf of the SPPA or a Money Purchase Additional Voluntary Contributions Provider.
+In the absence of such an agreement, the default position is that the contribution will be calculated as part of the End year Adjustments process and the contributions will actually be deducted from payments made to the practice in the following financial year.

+- 22.15.
+An amount equal to the monthly amount that PSD of NHS National Services Scotland (or the NHS Board where pensioned separately) deducts must be remitted to the SPPA and any relevant Money Purchase Additional Voluntary Contributions Providers no later than - a) the 19th day of the month after the month in respect of which the amount was deducted; or - b) in the case of Money Purchase Additional Voluntary Contributions, 7 days after an amount in respect of them is deducted pursuant to paragraph 22.12(0.